nilsme/tf_nextcloud/README.md

 - Web-traffic and ssl connection to Nextcloud is handled by an `Application Load Balancer`, which needs two configured `Availability Zones`.
-- Nextcloud `EC2 Instance` has direct internet access to load applications and updates.
-(Better solution includes `NAT Gateway` in `Public Subnet`.)
 - Primary storage for Nextcloud is an encrypted `S3 Bucket` that is automatically created by terraform.
 - Nextcloud also uses encryption while storing files.